pgjdbc/pgadba/README.md

 work in regular jdbc.
 4. The collect call takes a standard java.util.stream.Collector, and have a overloaded default implementation that uses Collector.of().
-5. The submit call signals that we are done building the Operation and want to send it off to be executed by the server.
+5. `submit()` signals that we are done building the `Operation` and want to send it off to be executed by the server.
-6. get10 is just an helper function that waits for futures in the unit tests.
+6. get10 is a helper function that waits for a future to complete, with a timeout of 10s.

 ## How can I get involved